Vretu-Dev/SnivysUltimatePackage/README.md

 # Snivy's Custom Roles
 ### Role List
 Below is a table of all the current custom roles, followed by a breif description of them.
 Many of them rely on special abilities also added by this plugin, refer to the list of abilities for more details about what each does.
+This is default settings and can be customized by the server owner.

 RoleName | RoleID | Abilities | Spawn Type | Description
 :---: | :---: | :---: | :---: | :------